 Backend Development in 2026: The Era of AI-Driven Microservices

 The backend is no longer just about databases and APIs.
 In 2026, it has become the "brain" of the application, managing complex AI workflows and real-time data streams.
-If you are still building heavy, monolithic backends, you are missing out on the efficiency of the modern web.
+If you are still building heavy, monolithic backends, you are missing out on the efficiency gains the rest of the industry has already captured.

 1. The Death of the Traditional Monolith